Honey and Garlic Benefits for Immune Function

 • 16 ounces water

-Blend ingredients in a food processor and use at the first sign of illness, or take a shot (1.5 ounces) of garlic honey drink once daily during cold and flu season.
+Blend ingredients in a food processor and use at the first sign of illness, or take a shot (1.5 ounces) of this garlic honey drink once daily during cold and flu season.

 2. Honey-fermented garlic